neonkore/Nunicode/README.md

 ### performance considerations

-Decomposition and case mapping are O(1).
+Collation and case mapping are O(1).
 Internally both use [minimal perfect hash][] table for lookup.
 Hash is a couple of XORs.

 [minimal perfect hash]: http://iswsa.acm.org/mphf/index.html